xenon/comlogic-interpreter/README.md

 cargo build --lib --target=wasm32-unknown-unknown
 ```
 ### Note on wasm support
 The wasm support is experimental, it requires that you have the ``wasm32-unknown-unknown`` target installed for rust.
-It also produces a large file because currently the combinators do allocations and use the standard library which adds overhead to the wasm file.
+It also produces a large file because the combinators do allocations and use the standard library which adds overhead to the wasm file.

 # License
 - GPL v2